 2) Commercial Real Estate – Office

-This commercial real estate sector includes all kinds of office spaces that can be found in smaller or larger buildings.
+This commercial real estate sector includes all kinds of office spaces found in smaller or larger buildings.

 There are two types: urban and suburban.

-The urban ones can be found in cities, in skyscrapers, and other
+Urban areas can be found in cities, skyscrapers, and other high-rise properties.

 The smaller ones are often grouped in office parks and belong to suburban office spaces.